⏱️ 4 minute read

 Project reporting in Forecast is designed to give you a complete 360-degree view of your project's health.
 It goes beyond simple time tracking to connect your operational data (time entries and task estimates) directly to your financial performance (revenue, cost, and margin).

-This guide introduces the standard reporting structure used throughout Forecast, explaining the core financial metrics, the different data "snapshots" to compare the project’s trajectory and how calculations are made and best used.
+This guide introduces the standard reporting structure used throughout Forecast, explaining the core financial metrics, the different data "snapshots" used to compare the project's trajectory, and how calculations are made and best used.

 - The 5 Financial Pillars